The Introduction of Social Media Into Our Lives

 Take a walk down any high street and around 70% of people will be on mobile devices or will be clutching one as if it was a newborn child, leading experts to have serious concerns about the overall effect that Facebook and other social media platforms are having on our lives.

-However, before we begin slamming social media and casting judgement we should outline both the advantages and disadvantages of social media below:
+However, before we begin slamming social media and casting judgement we should outline both the advantages and disadvantages of social media.
+Over the last few years delivering bespoke hotel website and marketing services, we have put together a few ideas below:

 What Are the Advantages of Social Media?